 - Data-Driven Decision-making: In-season planning relies on data analysis and insights to make informed decisions.
 Retailers use various metrics, such as sales reports, inventory levels, and customer feedback, to evaluate performance and identify areas for improvement.

-- Collaboration and Communication: In-season planning requires effective collaboration and communication among different teams within a retail organization.
+- Collaboration and Communication: In-season planning requires effective collaboration and communication among different teams within a retail organisation.
 This ensures that all stakeholders are aligned, informed, and able to respond promptly to changing circumstances.

 Pros of In-Season Planning

 - Enhanced Inventory Management: In-season planning helps retailers effectively manage their inventory levels throughout the selling season.
 By closely monitoring inventory and demand patterns, retailers can make data-driven decisions about stock replenishment, reducing excess inventory, and implementing timely markdowns.
-This leads to improved inventory turnover, reduced carrying costs, and minimized stockouts.
+This leads to improved inventory turnover, reduced carrying costs, and minimised stockouts.

 - Adaptability to Market Changes: In-season planning enables retailers to be agile and responsive to market changes and customer preferences.
 By continuously monitoring market trends, customer feedback, and competitor activities, retailers can quickly adjust their strategies and tactics.
 This adaptability helps retailers stay relevant, seize new opportunities, and respond effectively to dynamic market conditions.